‘Oklahoma Samovar’ Is a Rumination On Jewish Identity, Through A Personal Lens

 Alice Eve Cohen’s play, “Oklahoma Samovar,” tracks a family’s footsteps over five generations, from Latvia to Brooklyn, Kansas and Oklahoma.
-There are no stops on the Upper West Side, where Cohen lives — but the story is likely to resonate with the neighborhood’s Jewish community on Wednesday night, when it will be performed at the Marlene Meyerson JCC during the two-day Festival of New Jewish Plays.
+There are no stops on the Upper West Side, where Cohen lives — but the story likely resonated with the neighborhood’s Jewish community on Wednesday night, when it was performed at the Marlene Meyerson JCC during the two-day Festival of New Jewish Plays.

 “The play has a lot to do with the complexities of identity — Jewish identity — and the complexities of assimilation,” she said.
 “And the complexities of antisemitism.”